nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 endmenu
 ```

-If it is not set, then all Kconfig symbols and values will be generated header named `RTE_Components.h`.
+If it is not set, then all Kconfig symbols and values will be generated header named `mcux_config.h`.

 There are 2 ways to include the generated config headers into build tree.